Laskarina Bouboulina: Greek War of Independence

 In September 1821, she arrived in Tripolitsa which was besieged by the troops of general Theodoros Kolokotronis.
 The Ottomans were on the brink of surrender and were requesting a safe exit of the local officials along with their harems and release of a number of prisoners.
 On 18 September, Kolokotronis convened a meeting of his officers to discuss the terms offered by their adversaries.
 Bouboulina took an active part in the negotiations, intervening to save the lives of the women from Hursit's harem upon Valide Sultan's request.
 Kolokotronis allowed only the officials of Albanian origin to depart the city.
 Three days later the city fell to the Greeks who massacred the local Muslim population and looted their properties.
 Bouboulina was subsequently accused on taking part in the looting (which was a common practice in both Greek and Ottoman warfare of the period).
 After the fall of Tripolitsa, Bouboulina returned to Nafplion to personally oversee its blockade.

+She participated to the naval section of a failed assault on Nauplia in December 1821, where she distinguished herself by her courage.
+Her biographers don't provide details of her activities during the subsequent phases of the siege of Nauplia: she is not mentioned as having taken part in the events of the Expedition of Dramali which resulted in another break of the siege of Nauplia, nor to the battle of Nauplia in September 1822.

 On 22 November 1822, the Ottomans surrendered the Palamidi fortress.
 On 3 December 1822, the Ottoman population of Nafplion was allowed to safely depart for Asia Minor, surrendering the city to the Greeks.
 Bouboulina was appointed to one of the commissions tasked with redistributing the property of Nafplio's Muslim population, a position she abused for personal gain.

 Bouboulina then moved into a house in Nafplion.
-Soon afterwards she gave her daughter Eleni Boubouli in marriage to Kolokotronis' son Panos Kolokotronis.
+Soon afterward she gave her daughter Eleni Boubouli in marriage to Kolokotronis' son Panos Kolokotronis.
 Panos Kolokotronis was appointed the commander of Nafplion's garrison, making Bouboulina one of the region's most powerful people.

-Bouboulina stayed in Nafplion until the outbreak of civil war of 1824 during which she supported the pro-Philiki Etaireia faction of Kolokotronis.
-After the defeat of her faction, Kolokotronis was imprisoned while her house in Nafplion was confiscated and she departed for Spetses.
-She was imprisoned for some time on false charges of witchcraft and heresy by her Spetsiot political opponents before being eventually released.
-On 22 November 1824, Panos Kolokotronis was murdered leading her daughter to join her in Spetses.
+Bouboulina stayed in Nafplion until the civil war of 1824 during which she supported the faction of Kolokotronis.
+She and Panos Kolokotronis were blockaded in the city by pro-governmental forces from 8/20 March 1824, at sea by Miaoulis with two brigs and two gunboats, and on the land by 500 Kranidiots and Poriots.
+After the agreement that put an end to the first civil war, P. Kolokotronis eventually surrendered the fortress on June 7/19 and joined his father in Karytaina Discussions about Bouboulina's treatment illustrated the growing dissent between members of the victorious governmental faction: the president Koundouriotis insisted on her expulsion from Nafplion, while Zaimis and Londos interceded in her favor, to no avail.: her house in Nafplion was confiscated and she departed for Spetses.
+She was imprisoned for some time on false charges of witchcraft and heresy by her islander political opponents before being eventually released.